-CRCC only provides clearing and settlement services as a central counterparty in the Colombian jurisdiction and does not make settlements in currencies other than the Colombian legal currency, Colombian peso (COP).
+The CRCC only provides clearing and settlement services as a central counterparty in the Colombian jurisdiction and does not make settlements in currencies other than the Colombian legal currency, Colombian peso (COP) for all Segments, with the exception of the Foreign Exchange Segment, in which it settles in U.S. dollars (USD).

 CRCC conducts daily stress tests considering all its Members and their affiliates (considering all the accounts in its account structure) using extreme but plausible scenarios, estimating the liquidity needs in an event of default of the two Members and their affiliates with the highest exposure for each Segment.
 In this way, CRCC ensures that it maintains enough liquid resources in pesos (COP) to be able to make the corresponding payments, make the necessary requests for variation margin payments and meet other payment obligations in accordance with the results of clearing and settlement within the specified time frame.
+In the case of the Foreign Exchange Segment, the Clearing House periodically tests the Liquidity Providers scheme to ensure the correct functioning and access to this mechanism.